Deguydion/RNAseq_ButterflyBrain_Dionetal./DSG_analysis/README.md

 ## Process:

 1. run rmats using "statoff" to calculate the percentage of alternative splicing without any apriori on the groups.
-Used for building the heatmap
+Used for building the heatmap.
-Inputs: list of samples (here called brain_samples.txt), as a list with file names separated by commas, merged gtf asssembly from all the samples
+Input is a list of samples (here called brain_samples.txt) with file names separated by commas; and merged gtf asssembly from all the samples.
-2. calculate the percenage of alternative splicing for all genes in all samples and do treatment comparisons
+2. calculate the percenage of alternative splicing for all genes in all samples and do treatment comparisons.
 3: perform the comparisons between the different groups.
-A folder is created for each comparison and we code the treatments by calling them groups 1 and 2, and each reps within treatments are called by a number corresponding to the order they appear in the all_samples.txt file
+A folder is created for each comparison and we code the treatments by calling them groups 1 and 2, and each reps within treatments are called by a number corresponding to the order they appear in the brain_samples.txt file
-4: perform statistics on each comparisons
+4: perform statistics on each comparisons.
 The remaining filtering and procesing steps are run in R (see Splicing.R).
-5. To build the sashimi plots in IGV (https://igv.org/), we need to index each library into a.bai file using samtools (http://www.htslib.org/).
-Run bai_indexing.samtools.sh to index all files.
+5. To build the sashimi plots in IGV (https://igv.org/), we need to index each .bam library into a.bai file using samtools (http://www.htslib.org/).
+Run bai_indexing.samtools.sh to index all files, and load the.bai into IGV.